 Feasibility Study in Admissions (Northern Ireland - A Levels)

 Recognising that only 1 in 8 students in Northern Ireland do 4 A-Levels, Trinity has developed a feasibility study for A-Level admissions, which will continue for students from Northern Ireland seeking admission in 2018.
 The results will be shared with the other Irish colleges, to see if it could be used as a possible mechanism to admit all A-Level applicants from within the EU.

 Students applying to Trinity from Northern Ireland in 2018 will be eligible for all of the places that will be filled in the normal way through the CAO system.
 However, a set number of places (maximum 3 per course) will be set aside for the purposes of the feasibility study, which will allow students to access any course* with only 3 A-Levels.
 Students taking 4 A-Levels are also eligible for places offered through the Feasibility Study - their best three subjects will be considered for places offered in the study.

 * Medicine is not included due to HPAT requirements

 IMPORTANT NOTE: The majority of places per course will continue to be offered in the normal way through the CAO system.

 - All students applying to Trinity from Northern Ireland should do so through the CAO, the Irish equivalent of UCAS, at www.cao.ie

-- Students wishing to apply for entry through the feasibility study must submit an additional application form by 1 May 2017.
+- Students wishing to apply for entry through the feasibility study must submit this additional application form.